 The domestic RHI payments are calculated taking into consideration three major factors:

 - Your property’s annual heating and hot water demand

 - Your heating system’s Seasonal Coefficient of Performance (SCOP)

 The rate of RHI payments that you receive can change year by year.
 Since the Renewable Heat Incentive came into force, the scheme used a ‘degression’ system created to manage the budget for the domestic RHI.

-However, on 31 May 2019, the Department for Business, Energy and Industrial Strategy (BEIS) announced that there will be no degression from 1 July 2019.
+However, on 1 December 2019, the Department for Business, Energy and Industrial Strategy (BEIS) announced that there will be no degression on 1 January 2020.

 The table below illustrates the current and future Ofgem RHI tariffs for each of the eligible renewable heating systems.

 |Applications submitted||Biomass boilers and stoves (p/kWh)||Air source heat pumps (p/kWh)||Ground source heat pumps (p/kWh)||Solar thermal (p/kWh)|

 |If any new tariff changes are to be made due to degression, the announcement by BEIS would be made by 1 June 2020.|